Towards Online Robot Interaction Adaptation to Human Upper-limb Mobility Impairments in Return-to-Work Scenarios: Experiments and Results

-The first comparison was against handing over at the most ergonomic transfer point according to the REBA score (i.e., elbow at $90^{\circ}$ and all other joints at zero) \cite{hignett2000rapid}, as also adopted in \cite{ertug2025optimising}.
-This baseline, denoted ${SoA}_\text{REBA}$, was tested in the standing scenario under an emulated EA impairment, simulated by attaching two rigid links to the participant's upper arm and forearm and locking the elbow flexion angle.
+The first comparison considered the nominal configuration $\boldsymbol{q}^H_{\text n}$ commonly associated with comfortable manipulation in unimpaired users~\cite{pheasant2018bodyspace}.
+In the literature, interaction points are often selected around mid-range joint configurations based on standard RoM tables~\cite{booher1994nasa, Bestick2018Learning}, assuming (consistent with ergonomic tools such as Rapid Upper Limb Assessment) that postures near RoM limits increase physical effort.
+This approach neglects individual mobility differences.
+The comparison with this baseline, denoted ${SoA}_\text{nom}$, was conducted in the standing scenario under an emulated EA impairment, simulated by attaching two rigid links to the upper and forearm and locking the elbow flexion.
 Each participant performed three robot-to-human handovers per condition.
-Figure~\ref{fig:standing_EA} reports results for a participant.
-With the elbow impairment emulated, the ${\textit{SoA}}_\text{REBA}$ handover induced marked compensations: the participant rotated the trunk (decrease in $q^H_{\text{trunk},z}$; grey line in the bottom-left plot) and elevated and retracted the shoulder.
+Fig.~\ref{fig:standing_EA} reports results for a participant.
+With the elbow impairment emulated, the ${\mathrm{SoA}}_{\text{nom}}$ handover induced marked compensations: the subject rotated the trunk (decrease in $q^H_{\text{trunk},z}$; grey line in the bottom-left plot) and elevated and retracted the shoulder.
 In addition, we observed increased shoulder internal rotation ($q^H_4$, dark yellow line) and forearm pronation ($q^H_6$, green line), resulting in a biomechanically unnatural posture.
-In contrast, our mobility-aware strategy—explicitly tailored to the user's limitations—exploited residual mobility to achieve a more accessible and natural interaction.
-The robot facilitation guided the user towards a posture aligned with the optimised configuration $\boldsymbol{q}^H_*$ (dashed lines in the right plot of Fig.~\ref{fig:standing_EA}), albeit with a slightly different redundancy resolution.
-A small temporal lag relative to the optimal human trajectory was observed in some participants, as they could not visualise the optimised posture over time.
+In contrast, our mobility-aware strategy exploited residual mobility to achieve a more natural interaction.
+The robot facilitation guided the user towards a posture aligned with the optimised configuration $\boldsymbol{q}^H_*$ (dashed lines in Fig.~\ref{fig:standing_EA}-right), albeit with a slightly different redundancy resolution.
+A small temporal delay relative to the optimal human trajectory was observed in some participants, as they could not visualise the optimised posture over time.

-Across participants, compensation strategies in the ${\textit{SoA}}_\text{REBA}$ condition were heterogeneous, including trunk lateral flexion, extension, or rotation; shoulder and elbow elevation; shoulder abduction and internal rotation with forearm pronation; wrist extension; and a backward step.
-The statistical analysis across all subjects showed that our strategy promoted a more comfortable interaction: the mean compensation cost at both arm and trunk levels ($\bar{\Psi}_\text{arm}$ and $\bar{\Psi}_\text{trunk}$) decreased significantly (see box plots in Fig.~\ref{fig:statistical_analysis}-left).
-Moreover, we observed a significant reduction in $J$ for both segments ($p<0.01$), indicating smoother approach trajectories.